 Join with Reb Raachel and Yavneh community members for food and informal conversation.
 We will meet at 6:30 pm at Sassool, 9650 Strickland Rd, Raleigh.
 RSVP on Meetup.

 Meditation, an ancient practice, known to our ancestors, has entered the main stream for everything from encountering the divine to stress reduction and pain relief.
 Yavneh member and trained meditation instructor, Clarissa Schaeffer, leads weekly group practice, inspiration and discussion on Monday afternoons in north Raleigh.

 Contact Clarissa for location, to RSVP, or if you have questions.

+Saturday morning worship and Torah service starting at 10:30 am.
 All are welcome - RSVP not required.
 At St. Mark's, 1725 North New Hope Rd, Raleigh, NC 27604

 CANCELED DUE TO WEATHER